 This is not a good thing, especially with tables that contain hundreds or thousands of rows.
 You should avoid creating Cartesian products by always qualifying your joins.

 Although the UNION operator, also known as a union query, is not technically a join, it is included here because it does involve combining data from multiple sources of data into one result set, which is similar to some types of joins.
 The UNION operator is used to splice together data from tables, SELECT statements, or queries, while leaving out any duplicate rows.
 Both data sources must have the same number of fields, but the fields do not have to be the same data type.
 Suppose that you have an Employees table that has the same structure as the Customers table, and you want to build a list of names and e-mail addresses by combining both tables.

 SELECT [Last Name], [First Name], Email FROM tblCustomers UNION SELECT [Last Name], [First Name], Email FROM tblEmployees

 To retrieve all fields from both tables, you could use the TABLE keyword, like this.

 The UNION operator will not display any records that are exact duplicates in both tables, but this can be overridden by using the ALL predicate after the UNION keyword, like this:

 Although the TRANSFORM statement, also known as a crosstab query, is also not technically considered a join, it is included here because it does involve combining data from multiple sources of data into one result set, which is similar to some types of joins.

-Suppose that you want to build a datasheet that displays the invoice totals for each customer on a year-by-year basis.
+An example scenario could be if you want to build a datasheet that displays the invoice totals for each customer on a year-by-year basis.
 The vertical headings will be the customer names, and the horizontal headings will be the years.
 You can modify a previous SQL statement to fit the transform statement.

-Note that the aggregating function is the Sum function, the vertical headings are in the GROUP BY clause of the SELECT statement, and the horizontal headings are determined by the field listed after the PIVOT keyword.
+Be aware that the aggregating function is the Sum function, the vertical headings are in the GROUP BY clause of the SELECT statement, and the horizontal headings are determined by the field listed after the PIVOT keyword.